nacayu/CRFNet_Tensorflow2.4.1/README.md

 1. because the keras2.24 is not compatible with tensorflow2.4.1, when we run "python setup.py build_ext --inplace", there might be a problem named module ‘tensorflow’ has no attribute ‘get_default_graph’
 2. attributeError: module 'tensorflow.python.framework.ops' has no attribute TensorLike
+3. can‘t pickle Environment objects & Ran out of input

 The corresponding **answers** are here: